Mildred Pierce, 1945, Warner Bros. Starring Joan Crawford, Jack Carson, Zachary Scott, Ann Blyth. Directed by Michael Curtiz. B&W, 111 minutes.

 What follows is a complex tale of confused relationships, a family’s sorrows and a woman’s choices in the face of losing odds in all she treasures.

 Director Michael Curtiz had reluctantly agreed to Crawford’s unusual offer to do a screen test for the part after learning Barbara Stanwyck and several other actresses he sought wouldn’t be available.
-Despite his hesitation, that screen test quickly convinced him Crawford was the right choice, but tension remained between the two throughout production.
-Producer Jerry Wald often stepped in to mediate.
+Despite his hesitation, that screen test quickly convinced him Crawford was the right choice.
+Still, tension remained between the two throughout production, and producer Jerry Wald often stepped in to mediate.

 Not everyone had complaints about working with Crawford.
 Ann Blyth later recalled her as “the kindest, most helpful human being I’ve ever worked with.
 We remained friends for many years after the film.
 I never knew that other Joan Crawford that people wrote about.”